QuantEcon/lecture-source-py/source/rst/mccall_model_with_separation.rst

 #. make guesses for :math:`h` and :math:`v`

-#. plug these guesses into the right hand sides of :eq:`bell01_mccall` and :eq:`bell02_mccall`
+#. plug these guesses into the right-hand sides of :eq:`bell01_mccall` and :eq:`bell02_mccall`

-#. update the left hand sides from this rule and then repeat
+#. update the left-hand sides from this rule and then repeat

 In other words, we are iterating using the rules